webdriverio/vscode-webdriverio/README.md

 The toolbar at the top provides various commands to manage test execution:

 - **Refresh Tests**: To reload your test suite, reflecting any new changes.
-- **Run All Tests**: To start testing all cases that are currently visible.
+- **Run Tests**: To start testing all cases that are currently visible.
+- **Debug Tests**: To begin a debugging session for the tests.
 - **Show Output**: To display detailed logs from test executions.
 - **Miscellaneous Settings**: To customize the Testing view, such as sorting and grouping tests.